barrage/ragu-chat-api/README.md

 #### Administrators

-The Jira endpoint _must_ be configured in the global application settings.
-It can be configured via the `PUT /admin/settings` endpoint and setting the `JIRA_ENDPOINT`.
+The Jira endpoint _must_ be configured in the `application.conf` file.
+The endpoint can be set with the `jirakira.endpoint` property.

 An administrator _should_ configure the default billing account **key** for issues if the Jira instance has billing accounts configured and worklogs should have billing accounts associated with them.